 Anthropometrics

-Anthropometrics focuses on the size, proportion and range of motions of the body.
+Anthropometrics focuses on the body’s size, proportion, and range of motion.

 Proxemics